AI & Travel

 Is there one app that does everything for trip planning?

 No single app in 2026 scores perfectly across all eight features (itinerary, expenses, guides, checklists, documents, collaboration, offline, and maps).
-The all-in-one planners like Wanderlog and Lambus come closest on breadth.
-Apps with deep personalized guides and integrated expenses narrow the gap further, but every option still has at least one meaningful weakness.
+TripProf covers the most columns, but still lacks map integration.
+Wanderlog and Lambus have maps but thinner guides and checklists.
+Every option has at least one meaningful weakness.

 How much should I expect to pay for a trip planning app?